 The OCC's, Board's, and Bureau's regulations,6 and their accompanying interpretations,7 provide that the exemption threshold for smaller loans will be adjusted effective January 1 of each year based on any annual percentage increase in the CPI-W that was in effect on the preceding June 1.
 Any increase in the threshold amount will be rounded to the nearest \$100 increment.
-For example, if the annual percentage increase in the CPI-W would result in a \$950 increase in the threshold amount, the threshold amount will be increased by \$1,000.
-However, if the annual percentage increase in the CPI-W would result in a \$949 increase in the threshold amount, the threshold amount will be increased by \$900.
+For example, if the annual percentage increase in the CPI-W would result in a \$950 increase in the threshold amount, the threshold amount will be increase in the threshold amount, the threshold amount will be increase in the threshold amount, the threshold amount in a \$949 increase in the threshold amount, the threshold amount will be increase in the threshold amount will be increased by \$900.
 If there is no annual percentage